ramigs/strapi-nuxt-article/strapi-nuxt.md

 ## User Profile

-"Let’s allow logged in users to view their profile.
-Create a new profile.vue file inside the pages directory and paste the code below in it:"
+Time for the user profile page.

+Create a new `/pages/profile.vue` file with the following code:

 ```vue
 <template>